vivaansinghvi07/ai-text-detection/docs/README.md

 Due to the massive memory usage of TextBlob, I decided to find another way to do the project.
 Files used here will be visible in the `v2-sklearn` folder.

 ### Creation
-I used the first 100000 lines of the wiki dataset to train and test this model, again using the `wiki_intro` as the human data and the `generated_intro` as the AI intro.
-One-fifth of the model was used to test the dataset.
-This is visible in `create.py`.
-The bounds for the creation data can be changed within the function.
+Visible in `create.py` and `template.py`, I used data from three datasets:
+- Wiki-Intro: I read the first 5400 lines and used every other AI entry and every human entry
+- AI Essays: I used the first 2700 essays
+- Human Essays: I used the first 2700 essays
+Then, this data was split into training and testing data using sklearn's `train_test_split()` function.

 ### Accuracy
 I ran an accuracy test using the test data.
 The results are here:
 ```
-The accuracy of the model is 0.76085.
+The accuracy of the model is 0.7952.
 ```
 The bounds of the testing data, as the creation data, can be changed within the program.

+Afterwards, when testing with essays written by me and several other bots, I saw somewhat consistent results, except some human essyas were characterized to be AI-written.
+This is possibly due to the informaility of some of the human essays in the training dataset.

+With more data, which this model can definitely handle, the accuracy may be improved.

 ## Conclusions
-While vastly more powerful in memory, my second version using sklearn lags behind my first version using textblob in accuracy.
+While vastly more efficient in memory, my second version using sklearn lags behind my first version using textblob in accuracy.
+Regardless, with the advancement of artificial intelligence, it is or soon will be very hard to discern between AI-written and human-written text.